mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "Seven guardians around the fire," he told the ground team.
 "Five near the armory.
 We'll approach from Ulu-side."

-And without a moment to pause, he led them in a sparse line through the forest, around the pavilion grounds and further into the dark.
+And without a moment to pause, he led them in a sparse line through the forest, around the dome grounds and further into the dark.

 Penyi's voice chimed in through the listener.
-"There's a commotion in the pavilion," thi said, "The guardians are leaving the armory."
+"There's a commotion in the dome," thi said, "The guardians are leaving the armory."

 "Now's our chance," he told them.
 "I need four volunteers to come with me.
 Walk silently and spread out."